The top 10 winter day trips from Toronto

 The Toronto area might not have any true mountains to ski down, but you can still race down the hills at nearby places like Hockley Valley and Dagmar if you don't want to travel too far.
 There are also plenty of other hills a little further away.

-If you're looking for a winter wonderland to explore, go to Hamilton and hike.
-You can encounter frozen waterfalls and experience a peaceful day out in the woods.
+The Niagara Ice Wine Festival runs for three weekends in a row starting on January 12.
+But throughout the rest of the winter, you can still visit most area wineries, which is ideal because the crowds are pretty thin and you can taste and learn more.

-Buffalo's a quick drive away and you can spend a day indoors enjoying the fabulous Albright-Knox Art Gallery.
-Afterwards, fill up at a local eatery and experience the city's burgeoning restaurant and bar scene.
+Buffalo's a quick drive away and you can spend a day indoors enjoying the fabulous Albright-Knox and nearby Burchfield Penney galleries before heading to neighbourhoods like Elmwood Village and Allentown to check out the city's burgeoning restaurant scene.

 Join the conversation Load comments